apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ## Usage of `train_slim`

-You can obtain information about `train_slim` and its arguments by giving `-help` option as follows:
+You can obtain information about `train_slim` function and its arguments by giving `-help` option as follows:

 ``` sql
 select train_slim("-help");